kinofmat/Yang_resume/docs/index.md

 `Expected 2022`
 __Brigham Young University - Idaho__, Rexburg, ID

+- Currently majoring in Computer Science.

 ## Skills

 ### Coding

 - Experienced in Java, Python, and Web Development (HTML, CSS, JavaScript )
-- Familiar with C# and Unity and have contributed in some game projects as part of the assignments.
+- Have some experience in and are familiar with C# and Unity.
+Contributed in some game projects and
+- Have some experience in App development environment using Visual Studio.
+Developed a simple tamagotchi mobile app that

 ### Basic office skills

 - Familiar with working with Microsoft Office software such as Word or Excel.
 - Saved 30 hours a month with the automated scripts.

+### Languages
+- Korean, English, Chinese

+## Internship Experience
+`2018`
+- Joined a Internship program to work as an assistant
 ## Service and Work History

 `2016-2017`